-Following the extinction in the male line of the ruling House of Dunkeld, when Alexander III inadvertantly tumbled over a cliff on a stormy night in 1286 , and the death of his only grand-daughter, the six year old Margaret, the 'Maid of Norway', Scotland was left without a monarch with no clear successor and a number of contenders vied for the honour.
+Following the extinction in the male line of the ruling House of Dunkeld, when Alexander III inadvertently tumbled over a cliff on a stormy night in 1286, and the death of his only grand-daughter, the six-year-old Margaret, the 'Maid of Norway', Scotland was left without a monarch with no clear successor and several contenders vied for the honour.
 The formidable King Edward I of England was asked to arbitrate and his choice fell upon John Balliol (1248-c.1315), who was set up as a puppet king, with himself pulling the strings.

 The slighted Bruces, who had been amongst the contenders, defiantly refused to pay homage to King John.
 The opportune Edward I had hoped to personally gain by his involvement in Scottish affairs and in 1293 he declared the treaty of Birgham void, rendering his puppet, King John, known as Tom Tabard (i.e. empty garment) with little actual power.
 Edward, incensed, marched into Scotland at the head of an army.
 Balliol was taken prisoner to England, English overlords were appointed to govern Scotland.
 The Stone of Destiny, on which Scottish kings were traditionally crowned, was carried off and placed in Westminster Abbey, where Edward humiliatingly had it incorporated beneath the English throne.

-Wallace emerged from the shadows of obscurity to carry the torch of Scottish independence in May, 1297, when he rose against William Hazelrigg, the English sheriff of Clydesdale and slew him.
-He was a powerful man of sturdy physique , whose height was reported to be 6'7".
-No contemporary portraits exist although he was described in the Scotichronicon, dating from from the fourteenth century as " a tall man with the body of a giant, cheerful in appearance with agreeable features, broad-shouldered and big-boned, with belly in proportion and lengthy flanks, pleasing in appearance but with a wild look, broad in the hips, with strong arms and legs, a most spirited fighting-man, with all his limbs very strong and firm."
+Wallace emerged from the shadows of obscurity to carry the torch of Scottish independence in May 1297, when he rose against William Hazelrigg, the English sheriff of Clydesdale and slew him.
+He was a powerful man of sturdy physique, whose height was reported to be 6'7" No contemporary portraits exist although he was described in the Scotichronicon, dating from the fourteenth century as " a tall man with the body of a giant, cheerful in appearance with agreeable features, broad-shouldered and big-boned, with belly in proportion and lengthy flanks, pleasing in appearance but with a wild look, broad in the hips, with strong arms and legs, a most spirited fighting-man, with all his limbs very strong and firm."

 The effect upon the subjugated Scots was electric and supporters flocked to Wallace's cause.
-Heading a rebellion in the name of King John Balliol, he suceeded in driving the English out of Perth, Stirling and Lanarkshire and laid seige to the castles of Stirling and Dundee.
-Andrew Marray rose simultaneously in the north, from Avoch in the Black Isle, he took Inverness and Urquhart Castle by Loch Ness.
-Although Wallace gained the support of the Scottish clans, he never suceeded in gaining the loyalty of the nobles.
+Heading a rebellion in the name of King John Balliol, he succeeded in driving the English out of Perth, Stirling and Lanarkshire and laid siege to the castles of Stirling and Dundee.
+Andrew Moray rose simultaneously in the north, from Avoch in the Black Isle, he took Inverness and Urquhart Castle by Loch Ness.
+Although Wallace gained the support of the Scottish clans, he never succeeded in gaining the loyalty of the nobles.

-On 22nd July, 1298, Wallace experienced the bitter taste of defeat at Falkirk by an English army led by Edward I in person, who was eager for revenge.
+On 22nd July, 1298, Wallace experienced the bitter taste of defeat at Battle of Falkirk by an English army led by Edward I in person, who was eager for revenge.
 The English longbow wreaked havoc among the Scottish ranks, Scots casualties were great and Wallace himself was forced to flee to the mountains.
-With unbending commitment to the cause of Scotland's independence, he continued a guerilla war until 1299, taking refuge in the Scottish mountains and forests, after which when he went to France in an unsuccesful attempt to obtain foreign aid.
+With an unbending commitment to the cause of Scotland's independence, he continued a guerilla war until 1299, taking refuge in the Scottish mountains and forests, after which, when he went to France in an unsuccessful attempt to obtain foreign aid.

 The guardianship of Scotland passed jointly to Robert the Bruce , the Bishop of St. Andrews and John Comyn, Lord of Badenoch, known as the 'Red Comyn', the nephew of John Balliol and already an enemy of the Bruces.
 Bruce and Comyn quarreled frequently, Bruce was reluctant to fight to support Balliol's claim and eventually resigned his commision.